AtsukoCoffey/search4herbs/README.md

 To meet the criteria of 'a working data model' and 'manipulate data,' I created a function that accesses the data and downloads the data of the top 5 players with the lowest moves.

 1. Get the `moves` column data.
-2. Make a dictionary that gets and includes their index number.
+2. Create a dictionary that includes the index number of the data as a "key".
-3. Compare and find the top 5 data.
+3. Compare the values and retrieve the top 5 index numbers of the best data.
-4. From there, it refers the index number to download the top 5 whole data.
+4. From there, it refers to the index numbers to download the complete data for the top 5 entries.

-The `moves` column data was list format, so I searched the way how to make the dictionary with the index number together.
+The `moves` column data was in list format, so I searched for a way to convert it into a dictionary that includes the index numbers together.
 [CREDIT-> List into dictionary (tuple) - `enumerate`](#credit-lis-into-dic)   ![The `moves` culomms data](readme/credit-list-into-dic-index-1.png "The `moves` culomms data")

-After I reached to make the tuple (Not dictionary because the data was made by enumerate), I found the new function `lambda` to use it.
+After I had created the tuple (Not dictionary because the data was generated using `enumerate()`), I found the new `lambda` function and decided to use it.
 [CREDIT-> List into dictionary - `lambda`](#credit-lambda)

 ## Future Features